 Light roasts have a citrus acidity with floral flavors and bright fruits.
 A much better brewing method for light roasts is drip coffee brewing.

 Medium roasts are lower in acidity and have a heavier body and come with caramel, nutty and chocolate flavors with touches of fruit.
 There is a very nice sweetness to them with a good body.

 Darker roasts have a heavier body and creamier texture, both of which are enhanced by French press brewing.
-Expect a cup of coffee that is full of bold flavors, thick, heavy and full of dark chocolate flavors, earthiness, smoky and slightly nutty.
+Expect a cup of coffee that is full of bold flavors, thick, heavy and full of dark chocolate flavors, earthiness, smokey and slightly nutty.

 The Top 10 Best Type Of Coffee For French Press To Buy Today

 If you are looking to find out what the best type of coffee for French press coffee, below you will find our top 10 options for great coffee producing nations and fabulous roasters.

 #1 Cocarive Onda Origins

 Flavor Profile: Pecan pie, flan, peach fruit cup.